tedneward/NewardAssociatesWebsite/content/presentations/BusyJavaDevsGuide/Collections.md

-title=Busy Java Developer's Guide to Collections type=talk audience=For any intermediate Java (2 or more years) audience tags=presentation, jvm date=2022-05-04
+title=Busy Java Developer's Guide to Collections type=talk audience=For any intermediate Java (2 or more years) audience; ideally as a half-day workshop or 2 90-minute presentations tags=presentation, jvm date=2022-05-04 status=published
-status=published